benjamin-hodgson/benjamin-hodgson.github.io/posts/2019-12-15-generic-unification-with-sawmill.md

 `Bind(name, value)` returns a substitution with the variable `name` bound to the term `value`.
 However!
 There are some important edge cases to watch out for which could result in breaking the invariant I mentioned above.

 1. The term `value` could be the _same_ variable as `name`.
 This would produce a substitution like `X := X` (that is, a do-nothing substitution), so we'll just return an empty substitution in that case.
 2. The term `value` could mention the variable `name` somewhere inside it.
-This would produce as substitution like `X := foo(X)`.
+This would produce a substitution like `X := foo(X)`.
 If you try and find a concrete value for `X` you'd end up with an infinitely long chain of `foo`s!
 Some systems allow infinite terms like this, but others disallow it by checking whether a variable occurs in the term it's being bound to.
 This check is suitably called the _occurs check_.

 ```csharp
 private static ImmutableDictionary<string, T> Bind<T>(string name, T value) where T : IUnifiable<T>